domcoder/mysterycultist.github.io/content/about.md

 &nbsp;

-I trust this finds you in good spirits and curious enough to peer behind the curtain at the humble scribe who pens these missives.
+I trust this finds you in good spirits and inquisitive enough to peer behind the curtain at the humble scribe who pens these missives.
 It is with no small pleasure I offer this account of myself—**Quintino Gonzago**—a modest master of a travelling troupe, devoted to performing in the style of *la commedia dell’arte*, and an ardent practitioner of the noble pastime of roleplaying games.

 ### Who Am I
 Though I am younger than many who lead such ventures, fortune has set me upon this curious road.
 Although I was never gifted upon the stage myself, I have long harboured a love for storytelling—since boyhood, when I would conjure fantastical realms and valiant heroes alongside my parents, weaving tales that sought to rival the grand myths of old.
 The farther I journey from my modest hamlet, the more wondrous and peculiar this world of mine reveals itself to be.